JebJeb27/shanejaybecojetia.github.io/README.md

 - Build meaningful and user-friendly applications
 - Continue improving my programming and creative skills
 - Gain professional experience in the IT industry
-- These goals are good, but they can be made more actionable and specific to show your drive.
-Instead of just 'Become', use active verbs.

 📫 Contact Me

 <comment-tag id="5">- GitHub: https://github.com/JebJeb27